pglez82/docker_solid_example/README.md

 docker-compose down
 ```

 Also, appart from the services we have defined a volume (with name soliddata).
 This is were the users pods will be stored.
 We map the host directory `volumes/soliddata` (relative to `docker-compose.yml`) with the container directory `/usr/src/app/data` which is the dir where solid stores the profiles.
+We also do the same with the passwords that are stored in the `.db` folder using a second volume.
 This way we ensure that even after removing the containers (which happens when we execute `docker-compose down`) our data will persist, and if we start them up again, the pods data will be available.

 Also, if we change something in any of the projects (for instance, a change in the profile viewer), we need to recreate the images.
 In order to force `docker-compose` to recreate the images before launching the containers, it can be executed like this:
 ```